 Layered double hydroxides (LDHs), known also as hydrotalcite-like compounds or anionic clays, represent a group of important inorganic materials usable in many applications.
-Their chemical composition can be expressed by the general formula MII1-xMIIIx(OH)2An-x/n×yH2O where MII and MIII are divalent and trivalent metal cations and An- is an n-valent anion.
+Their chemical composition can be expressed by the general formula MII1-xMIIIx(OH)2An-x/n·yH2O where MII and MIII are divalent and trivalent metal cations and An- is an n-valent anion.
 These compounds have a layered crystal structure composed of positively charged hydroxide layers [MII1-xMIIIx(OH)2]x+ and interlayers containing anions and water molecules.
-The value of x represents a portion of trivalent metal cations substituted in hydroxide layers and usually corresponds to 0.20 < x < 0.35.
+The value of x, usually in the range from 0.20 to 0.33, represents a portion of trivalent metal cations substituted in hydroxide layers.
 Layered double hydroxides exhibit anion-exchange properties; a weak bonding between the hydroxide sheets and interlayer anions enables their exchange for the other ones.
 At moderate temperatures (up to about 500 °C) layered double hydroxides are decomposed to form mixed oxides of MII and MIII metals.
 These mixed oxides are rehydrated in aqueous solutions; the rehydration process results in reconstruction of the layered LDH structure and intercalation of anions from the solution into interlayers.
 This unique property of layered double hydroxides can be employed for preparation of compounds intercalated with various anions and polar molecules or in removal of undesirable components from solutions.
-The often used group name “hydrotalcite-like compounds” is related to the mineral hydrotalcite (Mg6Al2(OH)16CO3×4H2O).
-A group of other natural minerals with analogous crystal structure has been described and a great number of synthetic compounds, combining various MII and MIII metal cations in hydroxide layers and various anions intercalated in the interlayers, can be prepared.
+The delamination/restacking procedure, when LDHs are restacked from colloidal dispersion formed by their delamination in a suitable solvent, represents an interesting way for intercalation of water-insoluble components.
+The often used group name “hydrotalcite-like compounds” is related to the mineral hydrotalcite (Mg6Al2(OH)16CO3·4H2O).
+A group of other natural minerals with analogous crystal structure has been reported and a great number of synthetic compounds, combining various MII and MIII metal cations in hydroxide layers and various anions intercalated in the interlayers, can be prepared.

 Synthetic hydrotalcite is used mainly in the plastics industry, namely as a component of PVC stabilizing compositions and as a neutralizing agent (acid scavenger) in production of polyolefins.
 Layered double hydroxides can be applied also as nanofillers for synthesizing polymer-based nanocomposites, in which inorganic nanoparticles dispersed in relatively low concentration in the polymer matrix improve its properties.
 The representative pharmaceutical application of layered double hydroxides is the hydrotalcite-derived antacid.
-They are also tested as carriers for drugs and other bio-active substances.
+They are also studied as carriers for drugs and other bioactive substances.
 Layered double hydroxides are widely used in heterogeneous catalysis, mainly as precursors for preparation of mixed oxide-based catalysts.
 The anion-exchange properties of layered double hydroxides and their ability to recover the layered crystal structure during rehydration of thermally decomposed products may be utilized for adsorption of undesirable contaminants.
-Layered double hydroxides represent also a host inorganic structure suitable for intercalation of various anions and molecules, resulting in the preparation of hybrid materials with interesting physical and chemical properties.
+Layered double hydroxides are often used also as host inorganic structure suitable for intercalation of various anions and molecules, resulting in the preparation of hybrid materials with interesting physical and chemical properties.

 Preparation of precursors and mixed oxides for heterogeneous catalysis

-Our research is focused on preparation of layered double hydroxides of desired chemical composition and thermal treatment of these precursors including a study of the thermal decomposition, formation of oxide phases and their transformation during heating.
-We are interested also in the deposition of layered double hydroxides and mixed oxides on metal and ceramic supports.
-The obtained materials are then studied as catalysts for removal of gaseous pollutants, namely the volatile organic compounds and nitrous oxide.
+Our research is focused on preparation of layered double hydroxides and other precursors of desired chemical composition and thermal treatment of these precursors including a study of the thermal decomposition, formation of oxide phases and their transformation during heating.
+We are interested also in the deposition of precursors and mixed oxides on metal and ceramic supports.
+The obtained materials are then studied as catalysts for removal of gaseous pollutants, namely the volatile organic compounds and.

 Preparation of layered double hydroxides intercalated with organic components